 If you subscribe for garden waste collections and you have already registered for help to put your bin out, our staff will move your garden waste bin for you.

 What happens if my garden waste bin isn't emptied on the scheduled collection day?

 Please check that you've put your bin out at the correct time (by 7.00am) and you've followed the correct procedures.
 Find out more, including how to report it, on our missed bin collections page.

 What happens if I subscribe for garden waste collections and then move house?

 If you move house, you must leave the garden waste bin at the property.
 The garden waste collection service is not transferable.
 The payment made is for the collection service at the property and is not refundable.

-Yes, contact us at Highways and Streetscene to arrange a replacement bin.
-There will be a £20 charge for the bin and you will be eligible for the remaining collections for the current year (March/ April to November).
+Yes, fill in our replacement bin form or Contact us to arrange a replacement bin.
+There will be a £20 charge for the bin and you will be eligible for the remaining collections for the current year (April to November).

 We recommend that you don't place your garden waste in your rubbish bin because your bin will soon fill up and you won't have room for the rest of your household waste.
 Overloaded and heavy rubbish/recycling bins will not be emptied.
 It is better for the environment to compost your garden waste, either at home or by taking it to one of the household waste recycling centres.

 It is not illegal to have a bonfire but you must not cause a nuisance or endanger your neighbour's property.

 It is an offence under the Environmental Protection Act 1990 to cause a statutory nuisance, and this includes nuisances created by bonfires.
 A smoky bonfire may well cause a nuisance if it prevents people from enjoying their gardens, opening windows or hanging out washing.
 The smoke and fumes created can affect air quality and can be damaging to health in the longer term.